browserengineering/book/book/accessibility.md

 screen.] screen reader software is typically used instead.
 The name kind of explains it all: this software reads the text on the screen out loud, so that users know what it says without having to see it.
-So: what should a screenreader say?
+So: what should a screen reader say?

 There are basically two big challenges we must overcome.